mcc-us/bookkeeping/_pages/chap02.financial.statements.md

 - Focus: Measures a company's profitability over a specific period.
 - Records: Revenue earned, expenses incurred, and resulting net income (profit) or loss.
 - Basis: **Uses the accrual accounting method**, recognizing revenue when earned and expenses when incurred, regardless of cash flow.
-- Example: A company might sell products on credit (revenue earned) but not receive payment yet.
+- Example: A company might sell products on credit (e.g. accrued revenue) but not receive payment yet.
 The income statement reflects the sale as revenue even though cash hasn't been received.

 **Statement of Cash Flow**: